Event Support SLA

 - CTES staff will help you plan for the event.
 Support for the event will be outsourced to a local media services provider at the expense of the organizing department.
 CTES will continue to work with you to make all the arrangements.
 This outsourcing will include event monitoring.

 If your event involves an outside speaker, it is extremely important to know if they are using any equipment from outside the college.
 As we cannot guarantee that speakers’ equipment will interface with our equipment, it is highly recommended that speakers test their presentation with our equipment well in advance of the event.
 They should also have a contingency plan, such as a copy of the presentation on a portable drive.
-We will remind you of this when you schedule an event, and will refer you to our “Recommendations for Outside Speakers” web page.
+We will remind you of this when you schedule an event.

 Created—September 15, 2009